jackyzha0/jackyzha0.github.io/content/posts/bft-json-crdt.md

 The easiest (and probably most naive) way to do this is through eager reliable broadcast:

-1. Each time a node receives a message with an `OpID` it has never seen before, it re-broadcasts that message to all its peers it knows about
+1. Each time a node receives a message with an `OpID` it has never seen before, it re-broadcasts that message to all its peers it is connected to
 2. If we have been missing a causal dependency for a while, occasionally ask our peers if they have it

 This makes sure that as long there is a connected subgraph of honest nodes, they can all still communicate.